 medical ID jewellery: things to consider

-Medical ID’s such as bracelets and necklaces are are often worn by people with allergies, diabetes, and other medical conditions, as recommended by doctors and other healthcare professionals.
+Medical IDs such as bracelets and necklaces are often worn by people with allergies, diabetes, and other medical conditions, as recommended by doctors and other healthcare professionals.
 You can spot a medical ID on someone as it will generally have the above symbol on it (the staff of Asclepius).

 A medical ID is probably the most important piece of jewellery that the wearer will own, and therefore there are some things to consider before choosing what type of medical ID jewellery you want to go for.

-• Make sure you choose a style that you will actually wear.
+• Choose a style that you will actually wear.
 Medical professionals will check both the wrists and the neck for a medical ID, so either a bracelet or necklace will be suitable.
-If you prefer something a little more discreet then opt for a medical ID necklace which can be tucked into clothing, however medical ID bracelets are easier for a medic to see.
+If you prefer something a little more discreet, then opt for a medical ID necklace which can be tucked into clothing.
+However, bracelets are easier for medics to spot.

-• Choose a suitable metal for your piece of jewellery.
-If you are allergic to certain metal types do take this into consideration when choosing what metal type to go for.
-Also take into consideration how durable you want the item to be.
-For example, if you have a fairly active lifestyle it may be best to opt for a harder metal such as stainless steel which will be more scratch resistant than say silver.
+• Choose a suitable metal.
+If you are allergic to certain metal types do take this into consideration.
+Also consider how durable you want the item to be.
+For example, if you have an active lifestyle, stainless steel may be a better option than silver.
+Read more about metal types in our guide.

-There are a wide variety of conditions that warrant a medical ID, however below are some examples:
+There are a wide variety of conditions that warrant a medical ID.
+Here are some examples:

 • Alzheimer’s disease